 - On the beach yet only 20 mins' drive from Hoi An - with a free shuttle and bikes to borrow once there

-- The intriguing newly added Mini Maia: a kids spa - activity centre to amuse little ones while parents get pampered (we'll check it out soon)
+- The intriguing kids spa & activity centre promises to amuse little ones while parents get pampered (we'll check it out soon)

 - The main restaurant feels rather formal in the evenings, and we felt the bar lacked buzz when we stayed

 - The villas are all bungalows with walled gardens, so none have views (but equally, other guests can’t see in)

 - This is a bigger resort than most i-escape hotels